 PSYC 6229.
 Statistical modelling of perception and cognitionDepartment of Psychology

 General description: This graduate course covers fundamental statistical concepts and their application to statistical modelling in psychology.
 Topics in statistical foundations include probability, random variables, common statistical distributions, and Bayes' theorem.
 To illustrate these concepts we cover classic statistical models of behaviour and physiology, such as signal detection theory, optimal cue combination, diffusion models of reaction times, probability summation, and ideal observers.
 We also discuss model fitting and testing, e.g., parameter estimation, bootstrapping, goodness of fit, and model selection.
-The course uses a statistical programming language such as MATLAB or R for illustrations and problems.
+The course uses R, a statistical programming language, for illustrations and problems.